 Fairfax County led a national effort for counties to reduce global warming emissions called Cool Counties.
 The Board of Supervisors signed the Cool Counties Climate Stabilization Declaration on July 16, 2007.

-- We have been working with the local, state and federal governments through the Metropolitan Washington Council of Governments to create a regional emission inventory and plan to reduce emissions by 2050.
+We have been working with the local, state and federal governments through the Metropolitan Washington Council of Governments to create a regional emission inventory and plan to reduce emissions by 2050.
 The regional plan sets short, mid and long-term emissions reduction targets.
-Fairfax County cut its per capita emissions by 10 percent, and the region also reduced its emissions by the same amount.
+Fairfax County cut its per capita emissions by 20 percent, and the region also reduced its emissions by 10 percent.
 This means both the county and the region have met its first target.

 We urged the federal government to adopt a cap-and-trade program to reduce emissions—but this plan was not adopted.
 We also urged the enactment of a minimum 35 mile per gallon Corporate Average Fuel Economy standard by 2015.
 The Obama Administration finalized a new 54.5 mpg standard CAFE standard in 2012.

 The county government and public schools account for only 3 percent of total greenhouse gas emissions in Fairfax—the other 97 percent are generated by homes and businesses, according to the county's emissions inventory.
 This means that we must work together to combat global warming, and you can play a critical role.

 Get expert advice through our Energy Action Fairfax program.
 We can help you identify energy experts to help homeowners and neighbors learn about common places where energy is wasted, steps they can take, energy audits and more